hujun-open/lanshare/README.md

 ## How it works

-Three roles. **S** runs the binary and is the only machine that needs open inbound ports. **A** and **B** are the devices exchanging files; they only ever run a browser and only ever make outbound connections.
+Three roles. **S** runs the lanshare and is the only machine that needs open inbound ports. **A** and **B** are the devices exchanging files; they only ever run a browser and only ever make outbound connections.